Horizon West

 Equestrians are also advised to stay on the trail to avoid injury; there are concealed gopher tortoise burrows outside of the trail.
 Most of the trail network is wide, and has adequate headroom for riding.
 Avoid narrow trail sections with low tree limbs.

 Encounters with wild animals such as American alligators are rare, but they do occur.
-Any visitor who spots an alligator is encouraged to report the sighting to Orange County Parks and Recreation.
+Any visitor who spots an alligator on the trail is encouraged to report the sighting to Orange County Parks and Recreation.